All Episodes

 No, you know, the better story, and I don't remember if it was Anthony or Marcel.

-The better story is so your husband, you know, cuts the lawn, and they see his dad they see their dad and he puts the gasoline in the engine, and he's he's I you know where he's firing up the the lawnmower, and so he wants to help his dad, and he he he didn't know the the difference between gasoline and water.
+The better story is: so your husband, you know, cuts the lawn, and they see their dad, and he puts the gasoline in the engine, and he's, you know, he's firing up the lawnmower, and so he wants to help his dad, and he didn't know the difference between gasoline and water.

 I think he was like three years old at the time, right?